ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the Leave Request is such that the KDC cannot extract all the necessary information to understand and process it correctly (e.g. unrecognized endpoint), the KDC MUST respond with a 4.00 (Bad Request) error message.
 Otherwise, the KDC MUST remove the leaving node from the list of group members, if the KDC keeps track of that.

+Alternatively, a node may be removed by the KDC, without having explicitly asked for it.
+This is further discussed in {{sec-node-removal}}.

+# Removal of a Node from the Group {#sec-node-removal}

+This section describes the different scenarios according to which a node ends up being removed from the group.

+If the application requires forward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format of the Key Distribution Response (see {{ssec-key-distribution-response}}).
+Application profiles may define alternative message formats.

 Note that, after having left the group, a node may wish to join it again.
 Then, as long as the node is still authorized to join the group, i.e. it has a still valid access token, it can re-request to join the group directly to the KDC without needing to retrieve a new access token from the AS.
 This means that the KDC needs to keep track of nodes with valid access tokens, before deleting all information about the leaving node.

-TODO: ref {{sec-node-removal}}

-# Removal of a Node from the Group {#sec-node-removal}

-This section describes the different scenarios according to which a node ends up being removed from the group.

-If the application requires forward security, the KDC SHALL generate new group keying material and securely distribute it to all the current group members but the leaving node, using the message format defined in {{ssec-key-distribution-response}}.
-Application profiles may define alternative message formats.

-## Expired Authorization
+A node may be evicted from the group in the following cases.

+1. The node explicitly asks to leave the group, as defined in {{ssec-group-leaving}}.

+2. The node has been found compromised or is suspected so.

+3. The node's authorization to be a group member is expired.
 If the AS provides Token introspection (see Section 5.7 of {{I-D.ietf-ace-oauth-authz}}), the KDC can optionally use and check whether:

    * the node is not authorized anymore;

    * the access token is still valid, upon its expiration.

    Either case, once aware that a node is not authorized anymore, the KDC has to remove the unauthorized node from the list of group members, if the KDC keeps track of that.

 # ACE Groupcomm Parameters {#params}